pyroll-project/pyroll-plugin-template/README.md

 Please follow the following instructions when creating your own PyRoll plugins:

-- The folder `pyroll` is a namespace package, place your plugin package therein to make it discoverable by the CLI (for example by just renaming the nested `plugin` package to the desired).
+- The folder `pyroll` is a namespace package, place your plugin package therein to make it discoverable by the CLI for example by just renaming the nested `plugin` package to the desired).

 - Use [`pytest`](https://docs.pytest.org) for creating unit tests.
 Place all test files in the `tests` folder.

 - Update the `pyproject.toml` with your metadata.
 It is recommended to use [`poetry`](https://python-poetry.org) to maintain dependencies, as is preconfigured.
-It is recommended that the plugin major version corresponds to the PyRoll major version (so plugin versions 1.x.x working with PyRoll 1.x.x).
+It is recommended that the plugin major version corresponds to the PyRoll Core major version (so plugin versions 2.x.x working with `pyroll-core` 2.x.x).

 - Place documentation in the `docs` folder:
     - you may provide a printable documentation using LaTeX based on the `docs.tex` template and the